refaktor/MTL/README.md

 ###Doc naming conventions

-:today - gets changed with date of today
+:today - gets changed with date of today (2012-02-12 - usefull for daily todos/notes)

 :yesterday , :yday - get exchanged with date of yesterday